godatadriven/build-your-own-search-engine/blog.md

 2) Identified an opportunity to alter this solution to a different dataset.
 3) Identified an opportunity to alter this solution to replace the search engine with a different analytics engine.

-If you did, don't hesitate to share!
-I'd love to hear about it.
-Also, feel free to contribute to the code base!
+Don't hesitate to share what you've learned in the comments below, or to contribute to the code base!